Shaun Pearson: Grimsby Town

-2011–12

 On 27 June 2011 Grimsby made an official bid for Pearson that was rejected by Boston for being "way too low" under what the club had wanted for the player.
 Eventually Pearson became a Grimsby player with The Mariners also recruiting fellow Boston player Anthony Church.
 Both moves caused issues between the two clubs and a court tribunal had to be set in November 2011 to settle the compensation Grimsby would have to pay Boston for both players.
 No sooner than a month into his career at Grimsby, he had fetched his first trophy for the club in helping Town lift the Lincolnshire Senior Cup after beating Lincoln City at Sincil Bank.
 Pearson made his professional debut for The Mariners in a 5–0 defeat against Braintree Town.
 He would wait until 20 March 2012 before he finally netted his first goal for The Mariners in a 2–1 victory away at Hayes & Yeading United.
 Pearson's goal turned out to be the winner as he scored a "thumping header" from a Peter Winn cross in the 56th minute.
 On 9 April 2012 Pearson scored both goals in a 2–0 win over Gateshead, the first a header and the second he managed to turn the ball over the line after his initial header had been cleared off the line.
 He ended the season having scored 3 goals in 33 appearances.

-2012–13

 Pearson continued his form and run in the team initially partnering Fleetwood Town loanee Nathan Pond for the first half of the 2012–13 season.
 The club had already defended the Lincolnshire Senior Cup by yet again beating local rivals Lincoln City on a penalty shootout at Sincil Bank.
 The new season for The Mariners saw them race ahead in the league with Wrexham and Newport County.
 His first goal of the season came on 1 September 2012 in a 2–0 win away at Hereford United.
 The club also went on a healthy run in the FA Trophy and after defeating Dartford over two legs in the semi-final they met Wrexham in the final at Wembley Stadium, but even with Pearson shaking off an injury to play, Town suffered a 4–1 defeat on penalties after the game had ended 1–1 after normal time.
-Pearson scored his second goal of the season on 3 April 2013 in a 3–1 win over Macclesfield Town, the win help aided Town's promotion push, that was eventually halted when they lost over two legs to Newport County in the play-off semi finals.
+Pearson scored his second goal of the season on 3 April 2013 in a 3–1 win over Macclesfield Town, the win help aided Town's promotion push, that was eventually halted when they lost over two legs to Newport County in the play-off semi-finals.

-2013–14

-Ahead of the 2013–14 season Pearson put pen to paper on a new one-year contract, with the player saying Blundell Park was the best place to be for his development.